Brand

 Common structure

-All three share the same cover (Mirage background, wordmark top-left, title in Oswald, ID in Mono, vintage year), the same frame-with-ticks page system, and the same three-line centered footer.
+All three share the same cover (Mirage background, wordmark top-left, title in Rift, ID in Mono, vintage year), the same frame-with-ticks page system, and the same three-line centered footer.

 Footer